clearcontainers/runtime/README.md

 $ sudo journalctl -t cc-proxy
 ```

+Note:

-Note that the proxy log entries also include output from the agent (`cc-agent`) and the
+The proxy log entries also include output from the agent (`cc-agent`) and the
-hypervisor (which includes the guest kernel boot-time messages).
+hypervisor, which includes the guest kernel boot-time messages.

 ## Debugging

-The runtime, the shim (`cc-shim`), the proxy (`cc-proxy`) and the hypervisor all have separate `enable_debug=` debug
+The runtime, the shim (`cc-shim`), the proxy (`cc-proxy`),
+and the hypervisor all have separate `enable_debug=` debug
 options in the [configuration file](#Configuration).
-By default, all these
+All of these debug
-debug options are disabled.
-Look at the comments in the installed
+options are disabled by default.
+See the comments in the installed
 configuration file for further details.

-If you wish to enable debug for all components, assuming a standard configuration file path, run:
+If you want to enable debug for all components, assuming a standard configuration file path, run:

 ```bash
 $ sudo sed -i -e 's/^#\(enable_debug\).*=.*$/\1 = true/g' /usr/share/defaults/clear-containers/configuration.toml
 ```

-For further details, see the [agent debug document](docs/debug-agent.md) and the [kernel debug document](docs/debug-kernel.md).
+See the [agent debug document](docs/debug-agent.md) and the [kernel debug document](docs/debug-kernel.md) for further details.

 ## Limitations